holderbaum-io/think-about-website/pages/blog/late-bird.md

 Of course, bootstrapping a conference makes you learn a million things along the way.
-But in regard to ticket pricing and ticket sales we learned some pretty interesting things:
+But in regard to ticket pricing and ticket sales we learned some pretty interesting things, and one of those surprised us most:

-### 1. People buy as late as possible
+> People buy as late as possible

 Amazingly, most of the early birds tickets were sold in the last one-and-a-half weeks before the deadline.
 While this does not sound surprising in retrospect, we did not anticipate this at such a scale. to the deadline).

-### 2. Conference Business is a Cash Flow Business

-???

-### 3. Scale of Mass is a Thing

-???

 ## Show me the Data!